Critical enthusiasm lags for Larry David's play 'Fish in Dark'

 "Strangely, for a man who has done as much as anyone to redefine the tone of television sitcoms during the past few decades, Mr. David has written a play that, four-letter language aside, feels like a throwback to the mid-1960s, when Neil Simon was king of the punch line," said the New York Times.

-USA Today described it as "light and flaky 'Fish'" and the Wall Street Journal said it was "more in the nature of a well-remunerated personal appearance than an actual play."
+USA Today described it as "light and flaky 'Fish'" and the Wall Street Journal said it was "more in the nature of a well-renumerated personal appearance than an actual play."

 David, 67, said he was inspired to write "Fish in the Dark" after a close friend told him about the death of his father.
 The Brooklyn-born, bespectacled comedian plays Norman Drexel, who together with his brother and assorted family members deal with their father's impending death.